gwtproject/gwt-site/src/main/markdown/GWTPolicy.md

 6. When you use GWT logo, you must follow the [graphical guidelines](https://drive.google.com/open?id=0B7xWXqwxUXt4T08yRW03ZDh2SEk) for logo use.

-7. All versions of the logo can be found [here](https://drive.google.com/open?id=0B7xWXqwxUXt4LXJtcXZFbmtUVDQ)
+7. You can download [the logo from Google Drive](https://drive.google.com/open?id=0B7xWXqwxUXt4LXJtcXZFbmtUVDQ) in various formats.